shortintern2019/intern-tutorial/readme.md

 ## Overview

-This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list material that will be coverd in this tutorial.
+This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list materials that will be covered in this tutorial.

 1. Basic Git operation
 2. Fundamental of Spring Framework
-3. Jquery to represent data
+3. jQuery to represent data

 Once you complete each tutorial, mark your completion on this spreadsheet https://docs.google.com/spreadsheets/d/1Yxhw_C2Daihqf6XwTr_8ViK-NVN-VuDziBeMku9DyDo/edit?usp=sharing

 Assignments that are X.1 is optional, but we highly recommend you complete all of the tutorial.

 ## Environment

-before starting this tutorial, follow the instruction below to set up your environment.
+Before starting this tutorial, follow the instruction below to set up your local environment.
-Environment

 ## Download & Install tools

 ### Java

-please download jdk(Java Development Kit) from https://www.oracle.com/technetwork/java/javase/downloads/index.html
+please download JDK from https://www.oracle.com/technetwork/java/javase/downloads/index.html

 ### IDE

 IDE(Integrated Development Environment) supports your development.
 Generally, almost all of coder are using IDE for Java development.
 If you have never been to use any IDE, we recommend to use IntelliJ (https://www.jetbrains.com/idea/download/).
 If you have already used any IDE for your development(Eclipse,IntelliJ,NetBeans, and so on), please use your favorite one :).

 ### Git

 Git is the de-facto standard of version control system for web application development (https://git-scm.com/doc).
 If you don’t know version conrtol system and git, please watch official introduction video.
 And please download and install from https://git-scm.com/downloads.

 ### Maven

 Maven is a software project manegement and comprehension tool.
 You can use a lot of third party Java library from a maven repository.
 Please download (https://maven.apache.org/download.cgi) and install (https://maven.apache.org/install.html) latest version.

-### Editor
-If you don’t use any editor for developer, we strongly recommend to install the editor.
-For example Atom (https://atom.io/) is an editor by GitHub.

 ## Hands on Tutorial

 ## 1. Git
-Git is the de-facto standard of version control system for web application development.

 You can skip this tutorial if you are already familiar with Git. you can learn basics from [here](https://learngitbranching.js.org/).

-## Spring Framework Tutorial
-For Spring Frame Tutorial, create a new branch from the master branch.
-Branch name should be in format of "feature/FIRSTNAME_LASTNAME".
-Once you complete the tutorial push your work to the GitHub repository.
+At minimum, complete following chapters in Git Tutorial
+- Main/Introduction Sequence 1~4
+- Remote/Push & Pull --Git Remotes!
+1~4, 6

 ### 2. Accessing Data using Spring data

 Spring Data JPA is used to access data from a database.
 Benefit of using Spring Data JPA is that you don't have to write sql to access the data.
 Complete the following tutorial to learn the fundamental of Spring Data.

 https://spring.io/guides/gs/accessing-data-jpa/

 ### 2.1 Spring Data JPA advanced

 - step 1: add "gender" field to Customer.java.
 - step 2: In CustomerRepository.java, add an interface with two parameters, to search for first name and gender.
 - step 3: in Application.java tweak the data as follows

 ```java
 repository.save(new Customer("Jack", "Bauer"));
 			repository.save(new Customer("Chloe", "O'Brian", "female"));